ej-1/superhuman_nutrient_tracker_api/documentation/LEARNING_PROCESS.md

 100 grams of Fried chicken

 Remove eaten_at from eaten_foods.
 Each daily_profile will have that field instead.
+Add birth_date for User model.
+Add nutrient percentages of RDI on DailyProfile model.

+daily_profiles:
+Now new amounts of nutrients are added to the DailyProfile for each eaten_food eaten that day, which saves re-calulating those values.
+Percentage calulcation of RDI (recommended daily intake) is still needed.

+Things that impact the RDI a person has is gender and age.
+Gender we assume the user can fill in correctly.
+Age is in a interval that sets RDI usually, e.g. between 20-30 years, 40-50 years etc. Age should be calculated by birth_date that user inputs.
+Percentage of RDI consumed for a day does not need to be so flexible.
+It should be enough to save it in the DailyProfile.
+If a user later changes their age for some reason, then the previous DailyProfiles should not use memory on the server to re-calculate percentages on previous DailyProfiles.
+The effect should only affect the current day and future DailyProfiles created.

+A alternative would be to do the calculations in on the clientside with React.
+Not sure how much tht could affect loading time though.
+The current solution with saving the dat in DailyProfile and doing the calculation only once every time a eaten_food is added is most minimal.

 Metric:
 I kept metric as a unique field on each eaten_food, because it can be unique for each eaten_food.
 Not just something standardized like .lbs or kg or grams, but also more custom measurements meals, scoops etc.